Homeschool Testing in New Brunswick: Standardized Tests and Assessment Options

 When Standardized Testing Is Worth the Investment

-Standardized testing has a real cost — typically $50-$150 CAD for a full CAT or CTBS administration through a private provider.
+Standardized testing has a real cost that varies by provider and administration.
 When is it worth it?

 When you're uncertain about your child's academic standing.
 If you're not sure whether your Grade 4 child is on track in reading or math, a nationally normed assessment gives you an objective reference point that no amount of curriculum tests can fully replicate.

 When you're planning for university.
-If your child is heading toward Grade 10 and university is a real goal, standardized test preparation should start now.
-SAT and AP planning at Grade 10 gives you multiple test attempts before application season.
+If your child is heading toward Grade 10 and university is a real goal, confirm the target institution's evidence requirements and plan SAT, ACT, AP, or other testing early if needed.

 When you're worried about a Section 40.2 inquiry.
-Third-party standardized test results are the most compelling evidence of effective instruction available.
-A CAT result showing your child at or above grade level is difficult for a district investigator to dispute.
+Third-party standardized test results can supplement other records as evidence of educational progress.
+A CAT result is one part of a broader record of effective instruction.

 When your child wants to transition back to public school at the high school level.
 New Brunswick high schools operate on a credit-hour system and require incoming students to be assessed for course placement.
 Standardized test results help inform that placement process.